Application Deadline for Fall 2020

 - a GRE is not required for Chemistry

 If you have questions about the application process, please contact the Graduate College for assistance.
-The Chemistry Department Graduate Commitee will only review completed packets provided by the Graduate College.
+The Chemistry Department Graduate Committee will only review completed packets provided by the Graduate College.

 The Chemistry Department does not waive application fees.

-The Faculty Commitee cannot decide if you are accepted into the program, or will be awarded an assistantship, until you apply through the Graduate College, and they receive the completed packet from the Graduate College.
+The Faculty Committee cannot decide if you are accepted into the program, or will be awarded an assistantship, until you apply through the Graduate College website, and they receive the completed packet from the Graduate College.
 Please do not send CVs, letters, or transcripts to the Chemistry Department - you must apply to the program through the Graduate College.
 For application assistance, please contact the Graduate College.

 International Students - please visit the International Students and Scholars website for useful information concerning immigration, visas, and housing.